Curve launches charity NFT auction in partnership with Theatre Support Fund+26 Mar 2021

 Curve is a fintech that combines multiple cards and accounts into one smart card and even smarter app.
 The unique Curve card allows customers to supercharge their legacy banks to the 21st century without leaving their bank.
 Curve is live in 31 markets across the UK and Europe, and plans to launch in the US later in 2021.

-Curve offers a host of benefits to its customers, including instant notifications and categorisation across their spend, the capacity to earn instant 1% cashback at selected retailers such as Amazon, Uber, Netflix and Tesco, the ability to fit their cards into Google Pay, Apple Pay and Samsung Pay, even if their banks don’t support this, and Curve’s patented Time Travel functionality, which enables customers to swap spend to a different card in the app for up to 90 days after the purchase was made.
+Curve offers a host of benefits to its customers, including instant notifications and categorisation across their spend, the ability to fit their cards into Google Pay, Apple Pay and Samsung Pay, even if their banks don’t support this, and Curve’s patented Time Travel functionality, which enables customers to swap spend to a different card in the app for up to 30 days after the purchase was made.

 Curve supports Mastercard® and Visa networks.
 The Curve Card and e-money, related to cards issued in the UK, is issued by Curve OS Limited, authorised in the UK by the Financial Conduct Authority to issue electronic money (firm reference number 900926).
 The Curve Card and e-money, related to cards issued in the EEA, is issued by Curve Europe UAB, authorised in Lithuania by the Bank of Lithuania (electronic money institution license No. 73 issued on 22 of October, 2020).